 Despite risking arrest for staying in a home owned by Bank of America, Corrasquillo was determined to keep his homeless family in the occupied house.
 “Bank of America has basically been one of the biggest criminals in history,” he said.
 “They have been basically foreclosing on homes, forcing families that are working hard to try and provide for their children, forcing them to be homeless and out on the street.
+There’s more vacant homes than there are people out on the street.”
+“Ultimately, these homes need to be filled with families that need them.
 Occupy movement takes out full page newspaper ads.
 A Moraga woman is trying to take the Occupy movement mainstream.

-WebsterTuesday, December 6, 2011 15:15 EDT After facing repeated protests over his resistance to raising taxes on wealthy New Yorkers, Gov. Andrew M. Cuomo relented on Tuesday, striking a deal with legislators that will boost state revenues by $1.9 billion while simultaneously dropping the middle class tax rate to the lowest it has been in 58 years.
-Owners of Zuccotti Park owe $139,000 in back taxes.
+WebsterTuesday, December 6, 2011 15:15 EDT After facing repeated protests over his resistance to raising taxes on wealthy New Yorkers, Gov. Andrew M. Owners of Zuccotti Park owe $139,000 in back taxes.
 By David EdwardsMonday, December 5, 2011 10:23 EDT New York City says it has spent over $13 million on Occupy Wall Street protests, but the owners of Zuccotti Park can’t seem to scrape up the $139,000 in back taxes they owe the city.

 Occupy LEGO Land is a tiny toy protest that is located within a larger one.
 These photos were recently taken by Scott Beale, founder of one of our favorite art and culture sites Laughing Squid, as he observed the main Occupy Wall Street demonstration at Zuccotti Park.
 The LEGO movement’s creative motto is “We must not be Lego ‘Lands’ - We must be a Lego NATION!”
 They even have their own Facebook page.
 Wall Street Firms Spy on Protestors In Tax-Funded Center.
 A CounterPunch Exclusive Wall Street’s audacity to corrupt knows no bounds and the cooptation of government by the 1 per cent knows no limits.